ChrisEmpire/EVARIS-OS/README.md

 We, Team Klestron, are proud to present you EVARIS, an app launcher that launches educational tools and which is meant to be used by teachers and students for making teaching a better place.

 All EVARIS files are stored here.
-I'm not that experienced in coding too so I also post sample projects here.
+I'm not that experienced in coding so I also post sample projects here.

 The help you can do to make this project grow strong is to make useful changes in the code.
 That's all I want from you guys.